jcs-legacy/API_Reference_Template/README.md

 All the api components will be search under `./website/ScriptReference/api` directory.
 The manual components will be search under `./website/Manual/doc` directory.
 Make all the API references into a HTML files then the server should acknowledge the changes and display it in the webpage.
-Importantly that the path cannot contain any space character.
-Please use underscore instead of just remove all the spaces completely.

-### Directory ###
-* Bad : `./website/ScriptReference/api/Hello World`
-* Good : `./website/ScriptReference/api/Hello_World`
-* Good : `./website/ScriptReference/api/HelloWorld`

-### File ###
-* Bad : `./website/ScriptReference/api/Hello World.html`
-* Good : `./website/ScriptReference/api/Hello_World.html`
-* Good : `./website/ScriptReference/api/HelloWorld.html`

 ## Run the application ##